collective/collective.subscribablesections/README.txt

     3.  a.
 [V] Request a subscription: View + Annotation storage on the Folder

-        b. i.  [ ] List subscription requests in a Portlet
+        b. i.
+[V] List subscription requests in a Portlet

            ii.
 [V] Manage requests from View on Folder